rancher/remotedialer/README.md

 that clusters are still responsive and sets alert conditions on the cluster object if they are not.

+#### HA operation (peering)

+remotedialer supports a mode where multiple servers can be configured as peers.
+In that mode all servers maintain a mapping of all remotedialer client connections to all other servers, and can route incoming requests appropriately.

+Therefore, http requests referring any of the remotedialer clients can be resolved by any of the peer servers.
+This is useful for high availability, and Rancher leverages that functionality to distribute downstream clusters (running agents acting as remotedialer clients) among replica pods (acting as remotedialer server peers).
+In case one Rancher replica pod breaks down, Rancher will reassign its downstream clusters to others.

+Peers authenticate to one another via a shared token.

 Running Locally
 ---------------